btarg/requiem-vault/GM/First Session/Club/Celebration.md

-In the wake of the [[Blue Flame]]'s destruction, you have been invited to the unofficial celebration by their fellow mercenaries, who are eager to toast your success.
+In the wake of the [[Blue Flame]]'s destruction, you have been invited to the unofficial celebration by the Captain and their fellow mercs, who are eager to toast your success.
 The atmosphere is electric, and for a moment, it seems like they can finally relax.
 The celebratory party is being held at a popular underground club, a vibrant and chaotic space packed with people.

 ### Outside